greenhousecode/slp-helper/README.md

     config: {
       testUrl: /www\.example\.com\/\w+\/\w+\/\w+/,

-      // Non-empty field values are required by default, this will whitelist allowed empty fields
+      // Empty fields throw errors by default, these will be ignored
       optionalFields: ['logoUrl'],

+      // Stops watching for value updates
+      scrapeOnce: true,

       // The amount of milliseconds of delay between value checks
-      timeout: 500,
+      timeout: 1000,

-      // Set to true if you know values won't change without a page refresh
-      scrapeOnce: false,

       // Not recommended, use "lemonpi_debug" somewhere in the query string or hash instead
       debug: true,
     },

+    // Omit the 'id' field if you want to auto-generate a unique hash based on all values below

     // Will return a query parameter, e.g. "http://www.example.com/?productCategory=foo" -> "foo"
     category: () => window.slp.getUrlQueryParameter('productCategory'),